Bronchology · Stent

 Important

-The product must not be reused, in order to avoid cross-contamination.
+The product must not be reused, to avoid cross-contamination.

 Need more information